Xilinx/libdfx/doc/README.txt

 ============
 Limitations:
 ============
+	->Libdfx is currently limited to supporting Zynq UltraScale+ MPSoC and Versal platforms
+	->Input package/folder should contain only one bitstream/PDI image file and its relevant overlay file
 	->To use the deferred probe functionality Both Image DTBO and relevant Drivers DTBO files are mandatory
 		->The Image dtbo file extension should be _i.dtbo